-Due to the danger CO poses, many modern homeowners invest in CO detectors with an alarm to alert them of a dangerous buildup of this odorless gas.
-If you’re inspecting a home and see that it doesn’t have a CO detector, suggest that your clients get one.
+Due to CO danger, many modern homeowners invest in CO detectors with an alarm to alert them of a dangerous buildup of this odorless gas.
+If you’re inspecting a home and see it doesn’t have a CO detector, suggest your clients get one.
 There are many affordable models on the market, and a carbon monoxide detector can be a literal lifesaver.

 Volatile organic compounds (VOCs) are dangerous gases that are present in many modern household products, like:

 - Cleaning products